 CLIMATE AND WEATHER: March weather varies wildly on the Great Plains.
-In a "typical" season, highs on the central Platte River will be in the upper 40s and lows in the low 30s F; temperatures are often a few degrees higher in the Omaha area and a few degrees lower in the Sandhills.
+In a "typical" season, highs on the central Platte River will be in the upper 40s and lows in the low 30s F; temperatures are often a few degrees higher in the Omaha area and a few degrees lower in the western part of the state.
 It is not unusual on this tour to experience a temperature range of over 60° in the course of the week.
 We can expect wind most of the time, ranging from a light (but often still chilly) breeze to strong winds.
 Precipitation is possible at any time.
-On average, rain is more likely in eastern Nebraska and snow in the Sandhills, but any combination is possible-as is a solid week of warm, bright, clear days.
-Whatever the weather, our mornings spent sitting still in the grouse blinds are likely to feel cold.
+On average, rain is more likely in eastern Nebraska and snow in the west, but any combination is possible-as is a solid week of warm, bright, clear days.
+Whatever the weather, our morning spent sitting still in the chicken blind is likely to feel cold.
 The weather's variability and the possibility of rapid changes make dressing in layers essential.

 CONDITIONS: We will be staying in four hotels of good standard quality.
 Birding activities will include easy walks along level roadsides and on wide trails; many of our destinations can also be birded from the vehicle, an important consideration should the weather turn cold or rainy.
 Though the physical demands posed by this tour are modest, and there will be occasional opportunities to sit out a particular walk, you will benefit most from our birding if you are able to walk a mile at a normally slow birding pace.
-Most of our days will start with breakfast at 6:00, followed by a full morning in the field before stopping for lunch, generally in a fast-food restaurant.
+Most of our days will start with breakfast in our hotel, followed by a full morning in the field before stopping for lunch, generally in a fast-food restaurant.
 We will usually visit new areas in the afternoon, then have a break before dinner.
-On our first evening, weather permitting, we will venture out to look for dancing American Woodcock, returning to our hotel around 8:30 p.m.
-Our mornings in the Sandhills will be earlier, with starts around 5:45 a.m.-but we will have the advantage of having entered a new time zone, making it feel like (small consolation) 6:45.
-If the birds are active, we generally sit in the blind until after 8:00 a.m., then return to Mullen for a large breakfast before continuing with the rest of the day's birding plans.
+On our first evening, weather permitting, we will venture out to look for dancing American Woodcock, returning to our hotel around 8:45 p.m.; our evenings with the cranes will end at about that same time.
+On our visit to the prairie-chickens, we generally sit in the blind until about 9:00 a.m., then return to McCook for a good hot breakfast before continuing with the rest of the day's birding plans.

-TIME: Eastern Nebraska is in the Central Time Zone; during our time in the Sandhills, we will be in the Mountain Time Zone, which is one hour behind Central Time.
-In both time zones, Daylight Saving Time begins on Sunday, March 13, two days before our tour begins.
+TIME: The eastern two thirds of Nebraska is in the Central Time Zone.
+Daylight Saving Time this year begins on Sunday, March 10, 5 days before our tour begins.